sirselim/WES_ShinyDiscover/README.md

 ## To-do list / feature list

+  - [ ] change repository name to refelct the new naming scheme (VCF-DART Viewer)
   - [x] ~~add ability to generate html links to NCBI for variants with RS numbers~~